-BOSfluids enables you to perform surge analyses in an interactive, and visual way, giving you lots of opportunities for exploring your problem space fast and efficiently.
-BOSfluids is actually more than a surge analysis tool as it can simulate general steady state and transient flow conditions in piping systems.
+BOSfluids enables you to perform surge analyses in an interactive and visual way, giving you lots of opportunities for exploring your problem space fast and efficiently.
+BOSfluids is actually more than a surge analysis tool as it can simulate general steady state and transient flow conditions in piping systems, and help you perform coupled fluid-structure analyses.
 It has been developed specifically for engineers to help them solving their flow problems in an efficient and pragmatic way.

 With BOSfluids you can:

 - Assess the impact of system changes on the steady state process conditions.